Afreen Afreen

+2003 Studio Version by Rahat Fateh Ali Khan

+A lesser-known yet deeply soulful rendition of "Afreen Afreen" was recorded as a studio track by Rahat Fateh Ali Khan and released in 2003 by UK-based label Hi-Tech Music Ltd. This version was included in the compilation album Best of Khan 3.
+Unlike the original qawwali by Nusrat Fateh Ali Khan and the later Coke Studio duet, this recording features a stripped-down musical arrangement and a solo vocal performance by Rahat Fateh Ali Khan, emphasizing emotional depth and spiritual longing.
+The lyrics remain largely faithful to the traditional verses, while the vocal style leans more toward romantic Sufi interpretation.
+Though it did not receive widespread media coverage, it remains a favorite among devoted fans of South Asian devotional and classical fusion music.

 1996 version

 "Afreen Afreen" was first released during the IndiPop and fusion music wave of the mid-1990s as a non-film music video.
-The music video featured Lisa Ray.
+The music video featured Lisa Ray and Himanshu Malik.

 2016 version

 It was later rendered by Rahat Fateh Ali Khan with Momina Mustehsan, during season 9 episode 2 of Pakistani musical TV show Coke Studio.
 The music was directed by Faakhir Mehmood.